 Luong bao, jianbing, steamed buns, stir-fried noodles, Asian fried chicken...
 These are some of the best cheap places to eat in Chinatown London, so you can enjoy your handmade dumplings without a hefty bill at the end!

-Head to these places to feast on the city’s best Chinese food and celebrate Chinese New Year in London!
+Head to these places to feast on the city’s best Chinese food when you're in the centre of London.

 1. Jen Cafe